 Read More →Published white papers on topics including C3PAO assessment capacity, CUI scope reduction, artifact integrity, supply chain compliance, MSP and ESP obligations, the training mandate, and pre-award verification.
 Each paper cites its sources and is available as a free PDF.

-View All Publications →I am a CyberAB Registered Practitioner Advanced and the founder of an independent CMMC practice built to serve defense aerospace manufacturers and the legal counsel who support them.
-I work onsite in the specific environment where the controls have to live, and I stay engaged with clients through the three year reassessment cycle that CMMC requires.
+I am a CyberAB Registered Practitioner Advanced and the founder of an independent CMMC practice built to serve defense aerospace manufacturers and the legal counsel who support them.
+I work onsite in the specific environment where the controls have to operate, and I stay engaged through implementation, recurring self assessment, and any future external review.

 My background is more than 30 years in information technology with a cybersecurity specialization dating to 2002.
 I have worked inside manufacturing environments, inside regulated financial operations, and alongside law firms on technical and regulatory matters.